 Watch for multiple regions of homology, for example 12 bases of homology, 1 mismatch, and 12 more bases of homology.
 If you are just looking for contiguous homology you would interpret this as 12 contiguous bases of homology, but it is really a single-mismatch 25-base target that would very likely lead to strong knockdown by the Morpholino.

 Here are a few more factors to consider: losing a C-G pair impacts the oligo activity more than losing an A-T pair (three H-bonds for G-C compared to two for A-T) and watch for forming G-T pairs, which are non-Watson-Crick pairing but still form two hydrogen bonds.

-The BLAST algorithm is not an exhaustive sequence search, so it is not surprising you see some differences.
+The BLAST algorithm is not an exhaustive sequence search, so it is not surprising you see some differences between different BLASTs of the same sequence.
 Screening using several databases is best and even with the same genome build, they will often produce different results; it really depends how much of your time you make available for the screen.
 BLASTING a sequence can sometimes catch a problem, but it is an endless rabbit-hole to explore so you have to set a limit on how long you will search a given sequence.
 In the end, a good physical specificity control should tell you if the targeting oligo is working specifically.
 BLASTing just helps eliminate some oligos up-front that will not survive the specificity control challenge.